imitxelena003/Poison-Set/README.md

 # Poison-Set

 The benchmark employed here to test NOF approximations was developed by Gould and Dale [Phys.
 Chem.
 Chem.
 Phys., 2022, 24, 6398].
-Energies given by the GNOF, PNOF5, and PNOF7 approximations are given for each set separately, along with the reference energy and corresponding error.
+Energies given by the GNOF, PNOF5, and PNOF7 approximations are given for each set separately, along with the reference energies and corresponding errors.
 The chemical systems involved in the reactions can be found in the YAML files from https://github.com/stephengdale/poison-set/tree/main